 Producer Price Index (PPI)

-The Producers Price Index (PPI), which measures prices received by U.S. producers for their goods and services, has moderated after sharp increases in the earlier pandemic years.
-The PPI for final demand increased by 0.1% in July 2024, with a 2.2% increase over the past 12 months.
+The Producer Price Index (PPI), which measures prices received by U.S. producers for their goods and services, has moderated after sharp increases in the earlier pandemic years.
+The PPI for final demand increased by 0.2% in December 2024, with a 3.3% increase in 2024.

 This suggests that inflationary pressures on producers are stabilizing, and producers are receiving higher prices for their goods, which signifies economic strength.